Regional Plan

-The Plan will seek to address the needs and view of all sectors of the region, recognizing the diversity of its citizens, community and geography.
+The plan seeks to address the needs and view of all sectors of the region, recognizing the diversity of its citizens, community and geography.

 The Regional Plan is regularly reviewed to make sure it still reflects the region’s goals for growth and development.
-The first review of the Regional Plan (RP+5) was completed in 2014.
+In February 2020, Regional Council initiated a review of the current plan.

 Full text of the Regional Plan and related maps